 Borja Cabada is an illustrator and writer from Spain, winner of the 2016 Logroño Book Award for Emerging Authors and recent DePaul University alumnus, where he got his second MA in Writing and Publishing in 2014 as a Fulbright scholar.
 Over the years his artwork and writing have been featured in several publications, and he has also worked in script and visual development for some of the most successful studio execs in Los Angeles.
 Visit his website here and his tweets @BorjaCabada.

-Lori Sambol Brody's short fiction has been published in Tin House Flash Fridays, New Orleans Review, The Rumpus, Little Fiction, Necessary Fiction, and elsewhere.
-She can be found on Twitter at @LoriSambolBrody and her website is lorisambolbrody.wordpress.com.
+Lori Sambol Brody lives in the mountains of Southern California.
+Her short fiction has been published in Tin House Flash Fridays, New Orleans Review, The Rumpus, Little Fiction, Necessary Fiction, Sundog Lit, and elsewhere.
+She can be found on Twitter @LoriSambolBrody and her website is lorisambolbrody.wordpress.com.